Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Results

+{\hl To evaluate forecast performance, we compared 28-day ahead forecasts produced for weekly origin dates (20 rounds from 4 May 2025 to 14 September 2025) against subsequently available data for the whole season (Figure \ref{fig:forecasts_all_pathogens}).
+For ease of visualisation, Fig. \ref{fig:forecasts_all_pathogens} shows every fourth round so that the forecast periods do not overlap in time; Supplementary Figures S6--S9 show forecasts for all rounds. }

+At the beginning of the season, SARS-CoV-2 forecasts were slow to pick up the increase in epidemic activity, and the early forecasts (e.g. blue blocks in Fig. \ref{fig:forecasts_all_pathogens}a-b) underestimated subsequent data, although the data mostly fell within the 95\% credible interval.
+For the remainder of the season, forecasts captured the data reasonably well, with the exception of a few rounds where the forecast systematically underestimated or overestimated the data {\hl (e.g. purple block in Fig. \ref{fig:forecasts_all_pathogens}a)}. {\hl However, overall interval coverage properties were good, with 99.5\% of data points for cases and 97.7\% for hospitalisations falling within the 28-day ahead forecast 95\% credible intervals (see Supplementary Table S1).
+An example set of model outputs for SARS-CoV-2 including latent variables is shown in Supplementary Figure S5.
+This shows that the the model provided a good fit to training data and the estimated case-hospitalisation ratio $P_t$ varied little over the relevant time period. }

-Influenza forecasts (Figure \ref{fig:forecasts_flu_hosp}) performed reasonably well throughout the season, although with wider credible intervals (compared to SARS-CoV-2) as a result of the relatively small numbers of influenza hospitalisations in the data.
-For the 29 June origin date (green block in Figure \ref{fig:forecasts_flu_hosp}a), which was around the peak in influenza activity, the forecast exhibited very wide credible intervals and somewhat overestimated subsequent data.
-However, the following week's forecast (green block in Figure \ref{fig:forecasts_flu_hosp}b) provided a better prediction of the subsequent trend.
+Influenza forecasts {\hl (Figure \ref{fig:forecasts_all_pathogens}c)} performed reasonably well, with good interval coverage throughout the season (99.6\% of data fell within the 28-day ahead 95\% credible intervals -- see Supplementary Table S1), although with wider credible intervals (compared to SARS-CoV-2).
+This is likely a consequence of the relatively small numbers of influenza hospitalisations in the data {\hl (recalling that influenza and RSV data were obtained from a regional sentinel surveillance programme, and so are not comparable with SARS-CoV-2 data)}.
+For the 29 June origin date (yellow block in Figure \ref{fig:forecasts_all_pathogens}c), which was around the peak in influenza activity, the forecast exhibited very wide credible intervals and somewhat overestimated subsequent data.
+The following week's forecast (yellow block in Supplementary Figure S8b) provided a better prediction of the subsequent trend. {\hl Previous analyses have found that respiratory disease forecasts tend to perform worse and/or have high uncertainty near to the epidemic peak \cite{lopez2024challenges}.
+However, although this was true of some of our forecasts, it was not universally true of all forecasts near the peak (see Supplementary Figures S6--S9), potentially because these peaks were quite gradual with relatively modest rates of growth and decay and high levels of noise in the data. }

-RSV forecasts (Figure \ref{fig:forecasts_RSV_hosp}) performed reasonably well at predicting the trend and the high levels of variability in the data, but were potentially less informative for public health officials due to the wide credible intervals and very small numbers of RSV hospitalisations.
+{\hl RSV forecasts (Figure \ref{fig:forecasts_all_pathogens}d) also performed well at predicting the trend and displayed good interval coverage (98.2\% of data fell within the 28-day ahead 95\% credible intervals -- see Supplementary Table S1).
+The 95\% credible forecast intervals almost always included zero, reflecting the high frequency of zero counts throughout the relevant time period.
+RSV forecasts tended to be less sensitive to short-term fluctuations in the data compared to SARS-CoV-2 and influenza, likely due in part to its longer generation interval. }